 The Roman Guy Vatican and Sistine Chapel Tours:

 The only tour guides who are allowed to lead before or after hours tours are those who are Vatican City accredited tour operators so not all tour companies can provide VIP access.
 Context Travel, Select Italy and Italy With Us are among the recommended companies offering high-end, private, after-hours tours of the Vatican Museums and Sistine Chapel.

 The Vatican Museums average 20,000 visitors per day so taking a privileged entrance tour is definitely the best way to visit.
-These tours should be booked at least 7 days in advance.
+These tours should be booked at least 2 weeks in advance.
 Note that the Museums and Sistine Chapel are part of the Catholic Church and proper dress is required—knees and shoulders must be covered and hats must be removed.

 With more than 1400 rooms, the Vatican Museums is the world's largest museum complex.
-Pope Julius II who was a patron of the Renaissance opened the first museum, housing his sculptures, in the early 16th century to house his private collection.
-New popes added their collections and now there's an amazing amount of art, spanning 3,000 years of art history, displayed in the pontifical museums and galleries.
+Pope Julius II was a patron of Renaissance artists and first opened the first museum in the early 16th century to house his private collection.
+New popes added their collections and now there's an amazing amount of art, spanning 3,000 years of history and culture, displayed in the pontifical museums and galleries.